Efficient unsupervised domain adaptation via self-supervised vision transformer and synergistic cross-domain alignment: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{nsupervised} domain adaptation (UDA) has shown promising results in addressing the domain shift problem, where the distribution of the training data (source domain) differs from that of the test data (target domain), and knowledge transfer \cite{redko_advances_2019}.
-The domain shift problem can significantly degrade the performance of conventional deep neural networks (DNNs) when applied directly to the target domain \cite{wang_deep_2018}.
-UDA overcomes this issue by leveraging unlabeled data from the target domain to align feature distributions and enhance model adaptation \cite{han_learning_2022}.
-Additionally, traditional DNNs often rely on a large number of annotated samples, which limits their applicability in conditions where labeling is expensive, such as autonomous driving \cite{li_domain_2023}.
-UDA solves this problem by transferring knowledge from previously labeled data (source domain) to unlabeled data in the target domain, thereby enhancing model performance without the need for extensive new annotations.
+Unsupervised domain adaptation (UDA) has shown promising results in addressing the domain shift problem, where the distribution of the training data (source domain) differs from that of the test data (target domain), and enabling knowledge transfer \cite{redko_advances_2019, kim_distilling_2022, ngo_improved_2023}.
+This discrepancy can significantly degrade the performance of conventional deep neural networks (DNNs) when applied directly to the target domain \cite{wang_deep_2018}.
+UDA overcomes this challenge by leveraging unlabeled data from the target domain to align feature distributions and improve generalization \cite{han_learning_2022}.
+Additionally, traditional DNNs often rely on a large number of annotated samples, which limits their applicability in scenarios where labeling is expensive, such as autonomous driving \cite{li_domain_2023}.
+UDA mitigates this limitation by transferring knowledge from labeled source data to unlabeled target data, which reduces annotation costs while improving performance.